Robert Bunsen’s Early Life and Education

 Kirchhoff was interested in the new science of spectroscopy.
 He wanted to explain the dark lines in the sun’s spectrum.
 He made the historic discovery that they were caused by cooler gases in the sun’s atmosphere absorbing particular wavelengths of sunlight.
 These dark-lined spectra are now called absorption spectra.

 In 1859, Kirchhoff and Bunsen brought together a spectroscope and a Bunsen burner to study spectra from Bunsen’s flame tests.
 The two scientists looked at the spectra of a variety of different substances when they were in the hot flame of the Bunsen burner.

 The Bunsen-Kirchhoff Spectroscope with Bunsen Burner

 The results were stunning.
-Bright lines appeared in the spectrum: the elements, strongly heated in the Bunsen burner’s flame, emitted light at particular colors or wavelengths.
+Bright lines appeared in the spectrum: the elements, when strongly heated in the Bunsen burner’s flame, emitted light at particular colors or wavelengths.
 These bright-lined spectra are now called emission spectra.